Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Feature importance and physical interpretation

 where $M$ is the number of perturbed model configurations, $m$ indexes the models, and $R_{m}(X)$ denotes the rank assigned to feature $X$ by PI-RFE for model $m$.
 Features are grouped into five clusters of similar importance using agglomerative clustering based on the Wasserstein distance, implemented using utilities from SciPy~\cite{2020SciPy-NMeth} and scikit-learn~\cite{scikit-learn}.
 These clusters are highlighted in Figure~\ref{fig:featrank} through the color of the feature labels, with each cluster’s mean rank reported in the legend.
 The least important cluster (C0) includes only precipitation rates (rain and snow), while the next cluster (C1) groups variables related to atmospheric forcing: air temperature, longwave radiation, and absorbed shortwave radiation.
 Since atmospheric forcing features are instantaneous snapshots, their high variability, and the additional intermittency of precipitation in particular, can plausibly explain their low rank.
+However, they might have achieved higher rankings if they had been represented by quantities integrated over the forecast window.
 At the opposite end of the spectrum, the most relevant features for ice-volume error prediction (cluster C4) are ice concentration and ice volume forecasts, in agreement with with previous findings on online error correction~\cite{Finn2023, Gregory2023}.
 Interestingly, snow volume does not belong to this top-importance cluster, even though the model error in our experiments is rooted in the snow-physics parameterizations.
 Instead, together with a subset of ice-layer enthalpies, it forms cluster C3, within which the surface and bottom-layer enthalpies emerge as the most influential features.
 By integrating rapid surface-process variability, ice enthalpies retain long-term information that remains relevant at the 60-day forecast horizon.
 The remaining variables form a medium-importance cluster (C2), which includes the ice-layer enthalpies not assigned to C3, the outgoing longwave radiation, and the ice surface temperature.\\